-When a father’s rights are effectively represented, that operates to be in the best interests of everybody in a family.
+When a father’s rights are effectively represented, that operates to be in the interests of everybody in a family.
 As a loving and caring father in New York City, the law allows you every opportunity for a fair and reasonable judicial resolution of your parental relationship with your child.
 Our law firm represents fathers on every aspect of their rights.
-We’ll make the best possible legal arguments for you on issues involving your fundamental rights as a father like:
+We’ll make the possible legal arguments for you on issues involving your fundamental rights as a father like:

 - Parenting time

 - Child support

 The common myth still persists that a mother is automatically granted the sole care, custody and control of a child.
 The law provides otherwise though, and it recognizes that the rights of a father are equal to those of a mother.
 Although New York law doesn’t favor joint custody, we’ve been successful in invoking and enforcing rights on behalf of fathers, and we’ve even been successful in representing them in changes of custody.

 After custody has been awarded to one parent, the other parent is entitled to visitation or parenting time.
 It’s the preference of the courts for non-custodial parents to have liberal access to their children while maintaining a nurturing relationship with both parents.
 The fact that a father might not be a custodial parent doesn’t diminish his right to liberal visitation or deny him the right to his child’s school or medical records.
 Non-custodial fathers have the right to meet with teachers and medical providers, while also having the right to attend school functions and sporting events.